maxking/falcon-api-browse/README.rst

 This project provides a middleware for `Falcon Web Framework
 <https://falcon.readthedocs.io/en/stable/index.html>`_ that will render the
 response in an HTML form for documentation purpose.
-It uses the docstring from the Resource object as documentation and all the supported response types for simpler documentation.
+It uses the docstring from the Resource object and all the supported HTTP methods for the resource.

-This project is inspired by Django Rest Framework's `Browsable API
+It is inspired by Django Rest Framework's `Browsable API
 <https://www.django-rest-framework.org/topics/browsable-api/>`_ and is written
 using jinja2 templating language.